Qiugu-He/Distributed-Online-Banking-System/README.md

 ### Distributed-Online-Banking-System

--  The bank System is consisted by a stream server which accepts connections from clients and by a security code adn echo a response message back to client over the TCP connection.
+- The bank System is consisted by a stream server which accepts connections from clients and by a security code echo a response message back to client over the TCP connection.

 - The server support multiple threads, which allows the multiple client connection to the server.